-Application is through the CAO system and in 2022 there were twelve first year places on offer to students who obtained the required awards (see UCD Admissions website QQI-FET section).
-Seven of the places were in the BCL and Law 'With' degrees and five in the Business and Law (BBL) degree.
-It is anticipated that there may also be further places on offer in 2023 on the new BSc Criminology with Psychology DN620.
+Application is through the CAO system and in 2023 there were fourteen first year places on offer to students who obtained the required awards (see UCD Admissions website QQI-FET section).
+Seven of the places were in the BCL and Law 'With' degrees, five in the Business and Law (BBL) degree and two on the BSc Criminology with Psychology DN620.

 Admission is available on a competitive basis to students who hold the accepted QQI-FET level 5/6 awards with Distinction (80% or above) in at least 5 of the specified modules.

 Students are not required to have studied specific modules for the majority of degrees except for the following: